 I’m going to zoom in a bit more so you can see how they can also help to tell a story.
 At the price approach the resistance level first of all, it went through it with the next day having a tight open and close (but big in day movement).
 The next day the price jumped up above the resistance level and retested it from above as support.
 Yet, once again it broke through, this time with a volatile red candle.
 Buyers jumped in the next day with a strong buy day (green candle), but at the resistance level it failed to break through and got rejected.
 Resulting in two huge days selling and price declines.

 Knowing these areas can give you valuable insight when it comes to deciding to enter or exit a trade.
-Once these levels bring prices to a halt, you can nearly “see” what direction the prices will go.
+Once these levels bring prices to a halt, you can nearly “see” what direction the prices will go when you read a trading chart.
 This will help you determine if you should possibly create a stop-loss order, close with a small loss, or even enter into a trade.

 It is important to remember, there are several areas of support and resistance within a share.
 Once it reaches one level, it will either bounce away from the level or the price level will be violated like yesterday’s speed limit and continue until it arrives at the next level of support and resistance.

 Prices tend to fluctuate within the stock market, just like prices of your airline tickets.
 This can get confusing when you are trying to determine the trend a share may be on.
 Moving averages help to filter some of the small price fluctuations out.
-There are two commonly used moving averages that you can use to determine areas of support and resistance and the direction of the trend.
+There are two commonly used moving averages when reading a trading chart that you can use to determine areas of support and resistance and the direction of the trend.

 Simple moving average reminds me of being in school.
 This is just a basic average over certain periods of time.
 There is also exponential moving average (EMA), this average gives more weight to the recent price fluctuations.
 Depending on your strategy and how you want to view it, will determine the moving average you will utilise.

 Moving averages can also act as support and resistance levels.
 In the chart above you’ll see numerous times where the EMA was a pivot area with price bouncing off it.
-By watching EMAs, you’ll see that more often than not the price is guided by it, as opposed to crossing over it.
-This means that it is great to trade the trend in one direction – and when it crosses over look for a entry in the other direction.
+By watching EMAs, you’ll see that more often than not the price is guided by it.
+This is opposed to crossing over it.
+It means that it is great to trade the trend in one direction – and when it crosses over look for an entry in the other direction.